rust-lang/book/nostarch/chapter20.md

 ```

 Miri correctly warns us that we’re casting an integer to a pointer, which might
-be a problem but Miri can’t detect if there is because it doesn’t know how the
+be a problem, but Miri can’t determine whether a problem exists because it
-pointer originated.
-Then, Miri returns an error where Listing 20-7 has
+doesn’t know how the pointer originated.
+Then, Miri returns an error where
-undefined behavior because we have a dangling pointer.
-Thanks to Miri, we now
+Listing 20-7 has undefined behavior because we have a dangling pointer.
+Thanks
-know there is a risk of undefined behavior, and we can think about how to make
+to Miri, we now know there is a risk of undefined behavior, and we can think
-the code safe.
-In some cases, Miri can even make recommendations about how to
+about how to make the code safe.
+In some cases, Miri can even make
-fix errors.
+recommendations about how to fix errors.

 Miri doesn’t catch everything you might get wrong when writing unsafe code.
 Miri is a dynamic analysis tool, so it only catches problems with code that